 In addition to maximum FDIC protection for business deposits, our fintech provides other benefits.
 First, our network of banks competes for business deposits, ensuring that businesses receive the most competitive rates available, even in a low interest rate environment.
 Second, ADM makes reconciliations easy with a consolidated monthly statement and a user-friendly online portal.
 Finally, AMMA™ is not meant to replace a business’s banking relationship.
 Rather, it complements it.

 To learn more or get started, contact a member of the ADM team.
-All it takes is a 10-minute application, and within a few hours you can make your first deposit – then we take it from there.
+All it takes is a simple application, and within a few hours you can make your first deposit – then we take it from there.
 In the meantime, be sure to follow us on LinkedIn, Twitter and Facebook to stay up to date with our valuable market insights and interest rate updates.